Bluey (TV series): Merchandise

 Moose Toys was named as the global toy partner for Bluey in June 2019; the company announced that toys would be released in Australia by the end of 2019, and later in the United States.
 Plush character toys of Bluey and Bingo were released in November, and a character figurine set was released in December.
 The plush Bluey topped the Toys "R" Us release chart of Christmas 2019, while the demand for the plush Bingo exceeded the number of toys being supplied to stores.
 By December, over 100,000 plush character toys had been sold in Australia.
 The toy line was launched in the United States in June 2020.

 In January 2020, Bluey partnered with Bonds to release a clothing range for children, including pyjamas and socks featuring character designs.
 A more comprehensive clothing range was made available at Australian retailers in March, including clothing, sleepwear and underwear.
 A range of adult pyjamas were released in May 2020 through Peter Alexander stores, which became the fastest selling collection in the retailer's history.
 Bauer Media Group released the first issue of a monthly Bluey magazine in May.
 A lifestyle range of children's furniture was released in June 2020.
 In October 2024, a collaboration with Crocs was announced.
 In January 2025, a partnership with Lego was announced.
 Encompassing the Duplo and +4 ranges, the Bluey sets were released in June 2025.
+A collaboration with Funko was announced in January 2026.